undergrad-partner-school

 Admissions

-In order to increase your chances of getting admitted, you need to know as much as possible about the school's criteria for admission.
-Read on to find out some essential information about admission at Mount Holyoke College.
+If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Read on to find out some relevant data about admission policy and requirements at Mount Holyoke College.

-According to the newest data, this institution uses standardized test scores for admission and it admitted 1,926 in 2024.
-Mount Holyoke College has an official test-optional admission policy but takes into consideration standardized test scores for the candidates who choose to submit them.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 1,883 in 2025.
+Mount Holyoke College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant decides to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
-This renowned school with a rich history offers an unparalleled learning experience to its students.
+This prominent school with a rich history offers an unmatched learning experience to its students.

 Test Scores

-The ACT composite average score for all the enrolled students in 2024 was 32 and the average GPA was 3.86.
-That means that you need a GPA that's above average in order to get into Mount Holyoke College; the same goes for your ACT score.
+The ACT composite average score for all the accepted students in 2025 was 32 and the average GPA was 3.89.
+That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.

 Average Test Scores